ManticoreGamesInc/platform-documentation/src/tutorials/concurrent_storage_tutorial.md

 Events.ConnectForPlayer("PlaceGuidanceMessage", PlaceGuidanceMessage)
 ```

-You need to know when the concurrent creator storage data has changed so new guidance messages can be created, old ones updated (i.e. coins), and invalid ones removed.
+You need to know when the concurrent creator storage data has changed so new guidance messages can be created, old ones updated (that is coins), and invalid ones removed.

 ```lua
 Storage.ConnectToConcurrentCreatorDataChanged(CREATOR_KEY, UpdateGuidanceMessages)